 -

-If time permits, after breakfast we may have one last look from the Observation Deck.
-Then our shuttle will take us to the airport (less than an hour from the Canopy Tower) for return flights home, with awesome memories of birds, mammals, wildflowers, butterflies and everything else we experienced while birding in Panama!
+Then our shuttle will transfer us to Panama City and Tocumen International Airport (a 4 hour drive from Canopy Camp), arriving by 1:30pm for return flights home, with awesome memories of birds, mammals, wildflowers, butterflies and everything else we experienced while birding in Panama!

 Please note that this itinerary may change without prior notice due to weather, alterations in habitat or other conditions.